-Table 13.1 - N letwork Protocols Baud Rate, Data Bits, Stop Bits, Parity These field define the bit level transfer over the serial port.
+Network Protocols Baud Rate, Data Bits, Stop Bits, Parity These field define the bit level transfer over the serial port.
 None - No handshake lines are used Handshake Multidrop Full - Rx remains active while Tx is occurring.
 Multidrop Half - Rx is shut off while Tx is occurring.
 Radio Modem - Wait for CTS acknowledgement before g (legacy radio modem support).
-Protocol upports multiple protocols, it is selected here, 24 s supports RTU or ANSI).
+Protocol upports multiple protocols, it is selected here, Mada s supports RTU or ANSI).
 Mode port operates in RS232 or RS485 mode.
-Retries · umber of times a transaction is retried on a failed response.
+Retries Specifies number of times a transaction is retried on a failed response.
 Timeout Specifies the amount of time for a device to wait for a valid response.
-Hadaka lakamad Coosiii a khaaaadaka iskamad Update Interval - Specifies the update interval Automatic at which all the mapped entries are executed.
-Reacquire Time - Specifies the amount of time Automatic to wait before attempting communications with Update Scan an offline device. opdate Sean Trigger - Specifies the binary register that a single transaction scan of the Scan List.
-Manual angle transaction scan of the scan List. .,,,,,,,,, ID Select - If an analog is specified in the field, the ID Select filter is enabled.
-Status Register Specifies the starting OCS register of eight (8) consecutive registers (4-32bit counters), which provide an indica the network health.
+Update Interval - Specifies the update interval Automatic at which all the mapped entries are executed.
+Automatic Undata Scan to wait before attempting communications with an offline device.
+Update Scan Trigger - Specifies the binary register that a single transaction scan of the Scan List.
+Manual Single transaction scan or the Scan List.
+Mailuai ID Select - If an analog is specified in the field, the ID Select filter is enabled.
+Status Register Specifies the starting OCS register of eight (8) consecutive registers (4-32bit counters), which provide an indication of the network health.
 Scanner Address Specifies the OCS's device (network) ID if a master ID is required by the protocol.
 Protocol Help Provides protocol specific help.